danro9685/HESBCN/README.md

-H-ESBCN (Hidden Extended Suppes-Bayes Causal Network)
+H-ESBCNs (Hidden Extended Suppes-Bayes Causal Networks)
 ===============================

 We implement a C program intended for inferring relationships between cancer mutation events, given an input dataset.
 Those relationships are depicted in an Extended Suppes-Bayes Causal Network.
 Furthermore, the method also estimates an HMM to describe survival times.